-[to be continued: watch for the biggest and most disgusting septic crisis yet]
+[to be continued some day when we can stand the remembering: watch for the biggest and most disgusting septic crisis yet]

-Had it been brown rather than clear waste-water that came surging up through the plug-hole when Scriba took her first bath in 297 Seadrift Road – on the fourth day after she and Advocat moved into the house – they would have moved out immediately.
-They would also have done so if they had known that Scriba would effectively be confined to the premises for over three weeks by a violent dermatological reaction, after two more septic accidents.
-But contact with sewage from defective plumbing was so remote from their experience that they did not realise – until too late – what health risks they ran by staying on.
-They were waiting patiently for their landlord – so convincingly presented as a pillar of the community — to make repairs.
+Had it been brown rather than clear waste-water that came surging up through the plug-hole when I took my first bath in the Villa Que Sera — on the fourth day after Advocat and I moved in — we would have moved out immediately.
+We would also have done so if we had known that I would effectively be confined to the premises for over three weeks by a violent dermatological reaction, after two more septic accidents.
+But contact with sewage from defective plumbing was so remote from our experience that we did not realise — until too late — what health risks we ran by staying on.
+We were waiting, patiently, for the Humperdinks to make repairs.

 A septic tank is a sort of box, a miniaturised sewage treatment plant in which the ‘solids’ are designed to sink to the bottom.
 What came floating up in the first sewage crisis were jelly-like, transparent blobs of partially treated waste, and slimy, feathery objects.

-Only after she ran to the shower in the other bathroom to scrub herself clean and saw water coming up its plughole, too – as the toilet bowl gurgled and filled – did she realise what must be happening.
+Only after I ran to the shower in the other bathroom to scrub myself clean and saw water coming up its plughole, too — as the toilet bowl gurgled and filled — did I realise what must be happening.

-Eczema – Scriba’s first experience, ever, of its gruesome damage — struck a few days after two other incidents of sewage flowing the wrong way in 297 Seadrift Road.
-Though Scriba never had another septic bath, her attempts at cleaning up before professional cleaners arrived on a deep-sanitation mission re-exposed her to contaminants.
+Eczema — my first experience, ever, of its gruesome damage — struck a few days after two other incidents of sewage flowing the wrong way in the Villa Que Sera.
+Though I never had another septic bath, my attempts at cleaning up before professional cleaners arrived on a deep-sanitation mission re-exposed me to contaminants.
 The first septic system crisis happened early on a Saturday evening; the second, in the late afternoon of the 3rd of July – too late, in each case, to telephone housecleaners.

-She was careful to use rubber gloves, disinfecting all the contaminated surfaces with vinegar and pure alcohol – but a plumber later explained that, unfortunately, decontamination could not be complete in a bathroom whose walls and cabinets were made of porous, untreated wood.
+I was careful to use rubber gloves, disinfecting all the contaminated surfaces with vinegar and pure alcohol — but a specialist in ‘sewage damage remediation’ would later explain why this a task strictly for professionals).

-Until her skin began to itch, ooze, and form scaly eczema crusts, Scriba had no idea that contact with sewage could have such an effect – although Google, when she thought to look there, instantly confirmed the connection.
+Until my skin began to itch, ooze, and form scaly eczema crusts, I had no idea that contact with sewage could have such an effect – although Google, when I thought to look there, instantly confirmed the connection.
 The links that popped up on the first page of search results were mostly for medical literature and reports of people hurt by such accidents in wretchedly poor parts of the world – such as slums or underdeveloped rural regions in the Caribbean, Vietnam and China.

-This was Scriba’s stream of consciousness after the eczema got going:
+This was my stream of consciousness after the eczema got going:

 How best to describe my psychological state, after a few days of such a thought-stream?

-- In addition to waking, on some nights, from screaming nightmares – rare occurrences, for me — these symptoms of a variant of post-traumatic stress disorder (from the Wikipedia) were minutely applicable:
+In addition to waking, on some nights, from screaming nightmares – rare occurrences, for me — these symptoms of a variant of post-traumatic stress disorder (from the Wikipedia entry on the subject in 2012, altered since then) were minutely applicable:

-Nearly a year later, Scriba continues to wash her face exclusively with Aveeno colloidal oatmeal.
-Her scalp itches fiendishly on hot days, and under extreme stress – as at Los Angeles airport, after a 15-hour flight she took to see her gravely ill mother – the itching and redness return to her face and head.
-These had never been symptoms of over-exertion for her before the events in 297 Seadrift Road.
+Nearly three years later, I continue to wash my face exclusively with Aveeno’s colloidal oatmeal.
+My scalp itches fiendishly on hot days, and under extreme stress — as at Los Angeles airport, after a 15-hour flight, returning from a visit to my gravely ill mother — the itching and redness return to my face and head.
+These had never been symptoms of over-exertion for me before the events in the Villa Que Sera.

 The treatment for severe eczema is systemic medication – such as Prednisone, which has alarming side-effects, including nightmares.
 Manifestations and consequences of full-scale systemic ailments can take years to develop.
-Scriba is keeping her fingers crossed.
+I am keeping my fingers crossed.